Harley Quinn Smith is a rising star, a bit of a character – and a passionate vegan! Get to know her in our exclusive interview

 Besides the Dead Kennedys and Misfits, which bands do you love?

-My favorite band in the world is Hole.
+My favorite group in the world is the grunge band Hole.
 They’re always going to be my number one inspiration because no one has ever fascinated me more than Courtney Love.
 It’s my dream to write, direct and star in a biopic of Courtney.
 She has the most incredible life story, but for so long she’s just been known as the wife, and then widow of Kurt Cobain, she wasn’t really regarded as her own person with her own talents.
 Her lyrics, style, screaming, attitude – all of it has really shaped who I am as a musician.

 Additionally, my band would not exist were it not for Carrie Brownstein and Sleater Kinney.
 I was auditioning for a show that Carrie was making that was based on her memoir ‘Hunger Makes Me A Modern Girl’ and it made me fall in love with music again.